 - Most parking violations are $50.00.
 If paid within 72 business hours, the fine is reduced by one-half (excluding ADA parking space and charging stations violations).

 - Fines must be paid within 15 days.
 After 15 days, the fine is doubled.
 Violations are sent to Collections after an additional 15 days if not paid.

-- You may a Hearing within 15 days of parking fine being issued.
+- You may request a Hearing within 15 days of parking fine being issued.
 Hearings are held at the Mountlake Terrace Police Department every other month with a Hearing Examiner presiding.

 - Parking enforcement sends the last Registered Owner and Notice of Tow to the address on the Vehicle Registration.